atomiv/atomiv.github.io/content/_framework/embedded-development/overview.md

  * Smartphone - e.g. gets notification of incoming call and needs to take action in order to present that information to the user.
  * Missile - e.g. searches and follows it target even if the target is turning, increasing its speed or throwing out decoy.

-## Some heading

-The final product should not have an overhead...
-Additional memory is a good thing though ...
-Bootloader ...
-Memory laoyout ...

-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.

-* This is a bullet point.
-* This is a bullet point.
-* This is a bullet point.

-## Some heading

-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.
-This is paragraph.

-* This is a bullet point.
-* This is a bullet point.
-* This is a bullet point.